sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 ======================================

-:obj:`sympy.physics.biomechanics` provides features to enhance models created with :obj:`sympy.physics.mechanics` with force producing elements that model muscles and tendons.
-In this tutorial, we will introduce the features of this package.
+:obj:`sympy.physics.biomechanics` provides features to enhance models created using :obj:`sympy.physics.mechanics` with force producing elements that model muscles and tendons.
+In this tutorial, we will introduce the features of this module.

 The initial primary purpose of the biomechanics package is to introduce tools for modeling the forces produced by `Hill-type muscle models`_.
 These models